TUDelftNAS/Delftvisor/design/design.md

 When a packet has a group action in the action set the bit is set to 1, when it is removed the bit is set to 0.
 Every flow rule that has an output action in the write-action instruction that needs to be rewritten to a group action is duplicated, a version with the output action rewritten that matches on the metadata bit being 1 and a version with the output action removed that matches on the metadata bit being 0.
 This adds the constraints to the tenant controller that they cannot match/write on the left-most bit of the metadata field.

-PBB allows for an extra pair of source/destination mac addresses in a packet and also adds a 24 bit I-SID of which all bits are maskable.
-This allows for 120 bits of extra information per packet.
-Unfortunately are the tags applied at the end by a dedicated group table and the group table id's are only 32 bit.
-Since we also need to reserve some group id's for the tenants only 31 bits are used.
-These would be split up using:
- - 10 bit slice id
- - 11 bit switch id
- - 10 bit port id

 ## Topology abstraction
 Each virtual switch doesn't need to correspond 1:1 to a physical switch.